Writing A Book Description By Thinking Like A Copywriter

 It’s not all that difficult to write a great book description.
 But yes, it can take time to get it right.

-But if you have any doubt, get a professional on the job.
+But if you have any doubts, get a professional on the job.

-Your book description and your book cover art are the two deciding factors for readers to either purchase your book or not.
+Your book description and cover art are the two most critical factors for readers considering purchasing your book.

-I would prefer to spend a little money and get it done right.
+I would prefer to spend a little money and get these two elements right.

 However, don’t underestimate your abilities, and at least give it a try.